cds-snc/gcds-docs/src/en/foundations/colour/usage.md

   alt: This is an image of the foundation
 permalink: /en/foundations/colour/
 translationKey: "colour"
-tags: ['colourEN', 'usage']
+tags: ["colourEN", "usage"]
+type: color
+headers: ["", Token name, Hex, RGB, Use case]
+useCases:
+  text-primary: Use the primary text colour for all text on a white or 100 shade background.
+  text-secondary: Use the secondary text colour on white backgrounds only.
+Only use it to contrast with primary text.
+  text-light: Use the light text colour on 700 shade backgrounds or darker.
 ---

 ## Colour usage

 ### Text

-{% displayTokens "text" null locale %}
+{% include "partials/token_table.njk", token: 'text' %}

 ### Link

-{% displayTokens "link" null locale %}
+{% include "partials/token_table.njk", token: 'link' %}

 ### Border

-{% displayTokens "border" "color" locale %}
+{% include "partials/token_table.njk", token: 'border' %}

 ### Danger

-{% displayTokens "danger" null locale %}
+{% include "partials/token_table.njk", token: 'danger' %}

 ### Disabled

-{% displayTokens "disabled" null locale %}
+{% include "partials/token_table.njk", token: 'disabled' %}

 ### Focus

-{% displayTokens "focus" null locale %}
+{% include "partials/token_table.njk", token: 'focus' %}